hiperiondev/stringslib/README.md

 )
 ```

-Allocate a new Buffer of capacity `cap` and copy string.
+Allocate a new Buffer and copy string.

 **Parameters**: